 We will notify all candidates selected for an interview by letter.
 All candidates will be asked to bring to the following items to the interview:

-The interview will be conducted by at least two interviewers.
 All candidates will be asked the same set of questions.
 We will then ask additional questions about any other issues that arise from their application form.
 For example, the interviewers will follow up on any gaps in the candidate’s employment history rigorously and ensure that they are satisfied with the explanation given, undertaking additional checks if necessary.

 When we have interviewed and observed all candidates, we will make our final selection.